-We will need substantial additional funding to complete our development of, and to commercialize, galeterone for the treatment of CRPC patients with C-terminal loss generally or AR-V7 specifically, which may not be available on acceptable terms, or at all.
-If we are unable to raise capital when needed, we may be forced to delay, reduce, terminate or eliminate product development programs, including our commercialization efforts for galeterone for the treatment of these patients and other indications and patient populations and for our future product candidates.
+We will need substantial additional funding to complete our development of, and to commercialize, galeterone for CRPC, which may not be available on acceptable terms, or at all.
+If we are unable to raise capital when needed, we may be forced to delay, reduce, terminate or eliminate product development programs, including our commercialization efforts for galeterone for CRPC and our future product candidates.

-As of June 30, 2014, we had cash and cash equivalents of \$21.2 million and working capital of \$18.1 million.
-We expect that the net proceeds from this offering, together with our existing cash and cash equivalents, will only be sufficient to enable us to continue our ongoing ARMOR2 trial, conduct our planned pivotal clinical trial of galeterone for the treatment of prostate cancer in CRPC patients with C-terminal loss generally or AR-V7 specifically, and conduct other clinical trials and preclinical studies to support the submission of an NDA to the FDA for galeterone for the treatment of CRPC patients with C-terminal loss generally or AR-V7 specifically, and to the FDA for galeterone for the treatment of CRPC patients with C-terminal loss generally or AR-V7 specifically, complete the development of, and commercialize, galeterone for these patients and other indications and patient populations and develop or commercialize any future product candidates.
+As of December 31, 2013, we had cash and cash equivalents of \$31.8 million and working capital of \$30.0 million.
+We expect that the net proceeds from this offering, together with our existing cash and cash equivalents, will only be sufficient to enable us to continue our ongoing ARMOR2 trial, conduct our planned pivotal Phase 3 clinical trial of galeterone for CRPC and conduct other clinical trials and preclinical studies to support the submission of an NDA to the FDA for galeterone for CRPC, as well as to continue to fund our operating expenses and capital expenditure requirements through .
+We will need to obtain substantial additional funding in order to submit an NDA to the FDA for galeterone for CRPC, complete the development of galeterone for CRPC, commercialize galeterone for CRPC and develop or commercialize any future product candidates.
 If we are unable to raise capital when needed or on acceptable terms, we may be forced to delay, reduce, terminate or eliminate our product development programs and our commercialization efforts.